USS Tarawa (LHA-1): Missions

 In December 1990, Tarawa was the flagship of a 13-ship amphibious task force in support of Operation Desert Shield.
-She participated in the Sea Soldier IV landing exercise in January, which was a deception maneuver suggesting an amphibious assault in Kuwait, and then on 24 February landed Marines in Saudi Arabia just south of the Kuwaiti border.
+She participated in the Sea Soldier IV landing exercise in January, which was a deception maneuver suggesting an amphibious assault in Kuwait, and then on 24 February, landed marines in Saudi Arabia just south of the Kuwaiti border.

-In May 1991, Tarawa went to Bangladesh in support of Operation Sea Angel, providing humanitarian assistance to victims of a cyclone, delivering rice and water purification equipment.
+In May 1991, Tarawa went to Bangladesh in support of Operation Sea Angel, providing humanitarian assistance to victims of a cyclone, delivering rice and water-purification equipment.

-In May 1992, Tarawa deployed for the eighth time to the Western Pacific, participating in Eager Mace 1992–93, a joint U.S./Kuwait exercise.
-The ship also supported the insertion of Pakistani troops into Somalia in support of UN humanitarian relief, and returned to San Diego in November 1992.
+In May 1992, Tarawa deployed for the eighth time to WESPAC, participating in Eager Mace 1992–93, a joint U.S./Kuwaiti exercise.
+The ship also supported the insertion of Pakistani troops into Somalia in support of UN humanitarian relief and returned to San Diego in November 1992.
 Tarawa was awarded her fourth Admiral Flatley Award and her first Commander, Seventh Fleet, Amphibious Warfare Excellence Award for they deployment.
 Her 1992 deployment included visits to Hong Kong, Singapore, the Persian Gulf, Somalia, and Australia.

-In April 1996, following another complex overhaul at Long Beach Naval Shipyard, Tarawa left from San Diego on her ninth Western Pacific deployment.
-She took part in US/Thailand amphibious training exercise in the Gulf of Thailand, exercise Indigo Serpent, with the Royal Saudi Navy, and exercise Infinite Moonlight, the first-ever exercise between US and Royal Jordanian Navy, in the Red Sea.
+In April 1996, following another complex overhaul at Long Beach Naval Shipyard, Tarawa left from San Diego on her ninth WESPAC deployment.
+She took part in a US/Thai amphibious-training exercise in the Gulf of Thailand, exercise Indigo Serpent with the Royal Saudi Navy, and exercise Infinite Moonlight, the first exercise between the US and the Royal Jordanian Navy, in the Red Sea.
 The last preceded Tarawas visit to the Persian Gulf in support of Operation Southern Watch, enforcing the no-fly zone over southern Iraq.
 Tarawa was also part of Operation Desert Strike.
 Returning to San Diego in October 1996, Tarawa earned both the Federal Energy Conservation Award and the Secretary of the Navy Energy Conservation Award.